Cheung Chau

-Cheung Chau looks tiny on a map of Hong Kong, yet - like the interior of Doctor Who's Tardis (Doctor Who? - official site) there's far more to it than may first appear.
-With coastal trails, beaches, small rural valleys, and a village dotted with temples but with only one (police) car, Cheung Chau boasts plenty to see and do in a day; and plenty to eat once you've seen and done.
+Cheung Chau (長洲) looks tiny on a map of Hong Kong, yet – like the interior of Doctor Who’s Tardis there’s far more to it than may first appear.
+With coastal trails, beaches, small rural valleys, and a village dotted with temples but with only one (police) car, Cheung Chau boasts plenty to see and do in a day; and plenty to eat once you’ve seen and done.

 Though its name means Long Island, Cheung Chau is better described as roughly dumbell-shaped, formed from a north-south aligned spit that connects two big chunks of granite.